Oops! A few days ago I dropped my phone.

 The first thing to do was obviously a factory reset and setting up Android.
 I also thought about installing a custom mod, which could grant a less bloated OS and the possibility to remove all google services from my phone, but I didn’t find a custom ROM which supports this phone and didn’t want to run into troubles and bugs later on.

 Next I installed A decluttered launcher, as I really like its interface and features.
 There are a couple of similar launchers available, so you can just choose whatever fits you.
 It’s probably also not really hard to write one by yourself if you require some really fancy stuff.
 The great thing about the launcher is its simplistic interface.
 It only shows five apps on your homescreen, but features a very fast and convenient search function for all installed apps.
-For me the five main apps are:
+For me the five main apps are currently:

 You can also choose two additional apps, accessed by swiping left or right, here I chose Spotify and the toggling of the grayscale mode.